 Reason #2: Higher interest rate

-It’s almost guaranteed that the APR on cash advances is going to be much higher than what it is for purchases and balance transfers.
-Here’s an example from my Discover card account.
+It’s almost guaranteed that the APR on cash advances is going to be dramatically higher than what it is for purchases and balance transfers.
+There is a reason for this and it’s not entirely due to bank greed.
+They’ve figured out over the years that people who take cash advances on their credit card are much more likely to be in financial trouble and won’t be able to pay them back.
+That’s why they soak everyone with higher fees and interst charges to offset this probable loss.
+Here’s an example from a Discover card account.
 But not to pick on Discover… Bank of America, Chase, Citibank, Capital One, US Bank, Wells Fargo, American Express and any other bank you can think of does the exact same thing.

 Reason #3: Transaction fees